 The final setup step is the pairing of the intercom to one another and to your Bluetooth phone and/or SatNav.
-This was the usual button holding combo shenanigans one expects, but thankfully the manually explained this well in pretty decent English.
+This was the usual button holding combo shenanigans one expects, but thankfully the manual explained this well in pretty decent English.
 Pairing with our old HTC One phones, new Samsung and Motorola phones and a Garmin SatNav posed no issues.

 Testing Clarity of Motorcycle Bluetooth Communications

 …but above 50mph wind noise started to drown out the headphones making it tricky to decipher voice or identify songs.

 On the road, I found the T-COM VB intercom performed surprisingly well.
 The sound quality was perfectly acceptable.
 The dials and buttons on the intercom were easy to use while on the move and with gloves on, that is, once you remember which button to use.
 Volume is controlled by turning the jog dial and holding it.
 This could be a little awkward whilst on the move, but OK.
 The volume range is not huge, with minimum still just audible and the max not so loud as to deafen.
 Below around 50mph, all was clear and easily audible, but above 50mph wind noise started to drown out the headphones making it tricky to decipher voice or identify songs.

 Mary and I particularly enjoyed the rider-to-rider intercom function, definitely a novel experience being able to chat throughout an entire ride out.
 Even if a quick button press starts or stops chat, we’d just keep the channel open and just chat away.
 With the SatNav hooked up, it would interject with directions, but continue the open chat channel afterwards, the other rider just gets a couple of beeps to indicate such.
 Definitely a bit annoying if you’re riding through a few junctions and your SatNav is blurting out lots of directions one after another.
 However, it’s probably a bit much to expect multiplexing of multiple audio sources together at this price point.